Chinese archery: Qing dynasty horn bows

-Draw Hand Protection
+Draw hand protection

 Because Chinese archers typically used the thumb draw, they often required thumb protection in the form of a ring or leather guard.
 In historical times, thumb ring materials included jade, metal, ivory, horn and bone (though specimens made of organic materials have been difficult to recover).
 Because of the importance of archery, the significance of thumb rings extended beyond the battlefield: rings were commonly worn as status symbols, and up until the end of the Han dynasty (220 CE), they were also sacrificial burial objects.
 Although the archaeological record for Chinese thumb protection is incomplete, the designs of excavated and antique rings suggest that a variety of designs became popular over time.

 The earliest excavated Chinese thumb ring came from the Shang dynasty tomb of Fu Hao (who died circa 1200 BCE).
 The ring was a slanted cylinder where the front, which contained a groove for holding the bow string, was higher than the back.
 An excavation of the Marquis of Jin's tomb in Quwo County, Shanxi revealed a Western Zhou jade thumb ring, which had a lipped design but featured taotie decorations similar to the Shang dynasty Fu Hao ring.
 From the Warring States period through the Han dynasty (475 BCE–220 CE), excavated rings typically had a lipped design with a distinctive spur on the side (there exist several theories about the spur's function).
 Rings from the Qing dynasty (1644–1911) were round cylinders or D-shaped cylinders.

 Apart from the above examples, describing thumb ring designs from other time periods is difficult.
 For example, thumb rings are absent from the archaeological record between the Han and Ming dynasties (220–1368 CE) even though contemporary literature (such as Wang Ju's archery manual from the Tang dynasty) indicates that Chinese archers were still using the thumb draw.
 Moreover, evidence suggests a variety of ring shapes were popular during the Ming dynasty (1368–1644 CE).
 Li Chengfen's archery manual advocated using rings with oval openings, and Gao Ying's archery manual described the use of lipped rings and contained illustrations depicting an archer using a lipped ring.
 To date, however, the only recovered rings that purport to be from the Ming dynasty have cylindrical designs that are different from Qing thumb rings.

 To date, there are very few (if any) excavated examples of draw hand protection for Chinese archers using the 3-finger draw.
 However, Xin Ding San Li Tu (a Song dynasty illustrated guide to the Zhou dynasty archery rituals) depicts a tab made of red reed (called Zhu Ji San, 朱极三) for protecting the index, middle and ring fingers while pulling the string.